R. Palmer Beasley: Early life and education

 Beasley was born on April 29, 1936, in Glendale, California, to Robert Seth Beasley and Bernice Palmer Beasley.
 His grandfather and father were bankers, while his mother was a lecturer.
 Both Palmer Beasley and his younger brother, Bruce Miller Beasley, attended public schools.
-Bruce Beasley is now an abstract expressionist sculptor who lives and works in Oakland, California.
+Bruce Beasley is now an abstract expressionistsculptor who lives and works in Oakland, California.

 Palmer Beasley received his Bachelor of Arts (BA) degree in philosophy, with a concentration in causation from Dartmouth College in 1958.
 He studied medicine at Harvard Medical School, where he was a student of Maxwell Finland and graduated in 1962.
 Upon graduating from medical school, he interned at King County Hospital in Seattle.
 From 1963 to 1965 he worked in the Epidemic Intelligence Service (EIS) in Atlanta.
 Beasley returned to Seattle in 1965 to start his residency at the University of Washington Hospital and in 1967 became a senior fellow in preventive medicine at the University of Washington School of Medicine.

-Academic career
+Career

+Academia

 From 1969 to 1986, Beasley was an assistant professor, then associate professor, then full Professor of Preventive Medicine (adjunct with Internal Medicine) in the Department of Epidemiology, at the University of Washington School of Public Health and Community Medicine.
 In 1979 he became Director of the American University Medical Center (AUMC) in Taipei, Taiwan.
 From 1986 to 1987, Beasley served as Professor of Medicine and Head of the Division of AIDS and Chronic Viral Infections at the University of California, San Francisco (UCSF).
 He assumed the position of Dean at the University of Texas Health Science Center at Houston (UTHealth) School of Public Health (UTSPH) in 1987, and remained dean until 2004.
 In 2005, he stepped down from the Deanship and had been an Ashbel Smith Professor, Director of the Center for International Training and Research (CITAR) and Dean Emeritus at the UTHealth School of Public Health until his death on August 25, 2012.
 Currently, CITAR attracts international students from Asia—primarily Vietnam, Thailand, China—as well as Africa to attend courses and seminars and conduct research in HIV/AIDS and cancers caused by infectious agents.